LabTranslationalArchitectomics/riboWaltz/README.md

 ### Note

  All functions in __riboWaltz__ generating graphical outputs return a list of at least two elements: a ggplot2 object named *plot* and a data table with the associated data, named *dt*.
 The following sections describe all these functions by illustrating their syntax and graphical output.
-For further examples and additional details about parameters and data structures please refer to the documentation of the single functions (by running ?name_function) or to __riboWaltz__ reference manual ([here](https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/ReferenceManual.pdf)).
+For further examples and additional details about parameters and data structures please refer to the documentation of the single functions (by running ?name_function) or to the __riboWaltz__ reference manual ([here](https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/ReferenceManual.pdf)).

 ### Overview of the data